Bulking And Cutting For Women

 This really depends on where you are starting from.

-For an absolute beginner we recommend you start with a 6 month bulk before you consider going into a cutting phase.
+For an absolute beginner we recommend you start with a 6 month bulk as a minimum before you consider going into a cutting phase.

-When you decide to cut, plan for 2-3 months, but also play it by ear because this too depends on your starting point.
+When it’s time to cut, plan for 3-6 months, but also play it by ear because this too depends on your starting point.

-If you don’t have much body fat to lose you won’t need to be in the cutting phase for very long, it will just be a matter of trimming back the additional fat you gained in your bulk.
+If you don’t have much body fat to lose you may not need to be in the cutting phase for very long, it will just be a matter of trimming back the additional fat you gained in your bulk.

 No. yo-yo dieting is going on a diet and then coming off the diet, on repeat, with no real direction.